sa-webb/geopins/README.md

 7. If not, createNewUser with googleUser data object.
 8. User context is now returned successfully in Apollo Server.
 9. Using the authenticated resolver, we can wrap gql operations with context.

+## GraphQL notes

+Client GraphQL operations must match Server operations.

+The client specifies the variable type in the parameter and then specifies the rest of the fields.